apache/spark/docs/running-on-mesos.md

   <td><code>spark.mesos.driver.failoverTimeout</code></td>
   <td><code>0.0</code></td>
   <td>
     The amount of time (in seconds) that the master will wait for the driver to reconnect, after being temporarily disconnected, before it tears down the driver framework by killing all its executors.
+The default value is zero, meaning no timeout: if the driver disconnects, the master immediately tears down the framework.
   </td>
 </tr>
 </table>